uwcse440/web-cse440-sp19/index.md

 - Elderly
 - Local business owners
 - Workers
-- Interactions between these groups (or between yourselves and one of these groups)
+- Interactions between these groups (or between yourselves and one of these groups)-->

 As part of your project, you will need to define what a specific group's needs are that your project tries to support and what activity you would like to design that might help address this need.
 Think about how that activity is currently supported via technology, what doesn't work about current ways of supporting it, and how your solution will do this better.